- Chart

 Strengths

-- Strong brand reputation
+- Strong brand recognition and customer loyalty.

-- Extensive network infrastructure
+- Extensive and reliable wireless network infrastructure.

 Weaknesses

-- High capital expenditure requirements
+- High capital expenditure requirements for network upgrades.

 Opportunities